Daedalus is a full node, this means it downloads and synchronizes with the blockchain.

 it doesn't need much space (less than 20 MB)

 as a Chrome browser extension Yoroi is sandboxed by design

-supports Trezor and Ledger hardware wallets (for example TREZOR-T and Nano Ledger S)
+supports Trezor and Ledger hardware wallets (for example TREZOR-T, Nano S and Nano X)

 a lightweight node has to connect to a full node, this means you need to trust a 3rd party (of course not with your private key, but e.g. reliability)